Getting Started with Raspberry Pi SBCs

 Raspberry Pi is a series of small single-board computers (SBCs) developed in the United Kingdom by the Raspberry Pi Foundation in association with Broadcom.
 The Raspberry Pi project was originally started to promote the teaching of basic computer science in schools.

-Currently, There are various Raspberry Pi boards of different sizes and specs to tailor to different needs ranging from being used as a desktop computer to media streaming, learning how to program, robotics and IoT development, etc. the list goes on.
+Currently, there are various Raspberry Pi boards of different sizes and specs to tailor to different needs, ranging from being used as a desktop computer to media streaming, learning how to program, robotics, embedded AI, and IoT development, etc., the list goes on.

-The Raspberry Pi has always been known as a processor-based single-board computer platform, but with their invention of the RP2040 microcontroller in 2020 and the Raspberry Pi Pico board, the Raspberry Pi has you covered irrespective of your project requirement.
+The Raspberry Pi has always been known as a processor-based single-board computer platform, but with the invention of the RP2040 microcontroller in 2020, which powers the Raspberry Pi Pico board, the Raspberry Pi has you covered, whether is project is controller-based or more advanced to require an SBC.

 Raspberry Pi Boards